 Six roomy guest suites with individual thermostats, breakfast bars with personal regrigerators, private large Jacuzzi baths and amenities for discerning travelers.
 Personalized breakfast served in kitchenette, evening wine and cheese soiree.
 Business center with DSL (WIFI) and workout room.
 Full catering and beverage services available, classical architectural detail and interior design.
 Hospitality in a Grandeur Way.

-General Grierson Days Civil War Reenactment
+20th Annual General Grierson Days Civil War Reenactment

 Largest mounted Civil War re-enactment in the Midwest.
 Step back in time and experience the life of a Civil War soldier.
 Visit the Confederate and Union camps.
 Watch the soldiers drill and prepare for battle, prepare meals and practice medicine.
-Veterans Remembered from WW1 and WW2 re-enactors will have their tents set up and will be giving rides in WW2 trucks.
+Veterans will be remembered from WWI and WWII.
+Re-enactors will have their tents set up and will be giving rides in WWII trucks.
 1850’s vintage baseball game, featuring teams from Chicago, St. Louis and several more.
 Kid’s corner keeps the children entertained while learning about the past.
 Parades, full period dress grand ball, exhibits, food and of course major battle reenactments.
-Historic home tours to be announced.

 Shelbyville Festival of Lights

 Come to Shelbyville and take a drive through Forest Park as it is lit up for the Holiday season.
-These lights are put in place each year by volunteers and new lights and themed areas are added yearly.
+These lights are put in place each year by volunteers and new lights and themed areas are also added.
 Candy Cane lane is to honor loved ones.
 Come enjoy the Victorian Village, Santa's Shop, the North Pole, Bethlehem, and others.

 Holiday Lights at Bunker Hill